SoftInstigate/restheart-website/learn/files-buckets.md

 The **multipart/form-data** specification allow a form to upload multiple files at the same time.
-RESTHeart prohibits this: while it's possibile to POST / PUT several different non-binary parts for each file, it's mandatory to upload one single binary file per each POST / PUT request.
+RESTHeart prohibits this: while it's possible to POST / PUT several different non-binary parts for each file, it's mandatory to upload one single binary file per each POST / PUT request.
 This limitation is necessary so that is possible to univocally relate all the optional parts to a single file.